15+ Best Things to Do in Isla Mujeres, Mexico’s Laid-Back Island Paradise

 Comfortable Day Bag — We currently use Pacsafe’s sleek anti-theft backpack and love it, but if you don’t want to shell out the cash for this trip, that’s totally understandable.

-Just aim for something comfortable to wear, not flashy, and medium-sized–we used a Northface Jester backpack for years and loved it as well.
+Just aim for something comfortable to wear, not flashy, and medium-sized.
+We used a Northface backpack leftover from my college days for years and loved it as well.

 Jeremy Storm wearing Pacsafe antitheft backpack on Isla Mujeres Mexico